Bamber Bridge: Second World War

 During the Second World War, Bamber Bridge was home to the 1511 Quartermaster Truck regiment.
 The unit was racially segregated, and all of the soldiers except the officers were African American.
 Tensions in the wake of the 1943 Detroit race riot caused a major fight, known as the Battle of Bamber Bridge to break out between white American military police on one side, and black American soldiers and townsfolk on the other.
 A Black American soldier, Private William Crossland, was killed.
 In June 2022, a memorial garden commemorating the battle was created opposite the pub where the Battle of Bamber Bridge started.
-The incident inspired the plot of the film The Railway Children Return.
+The incident inspired the plot of the 2022 film The Railway Children Return.

 Transport

 Railways

 The first railway through Bamber Bridge was the horsedrawn Lancaster Canal Tramroad, which connected two parts of the Lancaster Canal, and crossed Station Road.

 The steam-hauled railway came to Bamber Bridge around the same time as the first cotton mills.
 A line was built connecting Blackburn with the West Coast Main Line at Farington, with a branch connecting Bamber Bridge directly to Preston.
-A station was built where the railway crossed Station Road at a level crossing.
+Bamber Bridge station was built where the railway crossed Station Road at a level crossing.

-The stretch of track through the village was first owned by the East Lancashire Railway, then the Lancashire and Yorkshire Railway following incorporation in 1847.
+The stretch of track through the village was first owned by the East Lancashire Railway, then the Lancashire & Yorkshire Railway following incorporation in 1847.

 In March 1859, a Hurricane engine bolted off the rails at Bamber Bridge, ran across the level crossings and caught the end of a house, knocking down the gable end.
 The accident did not end with any death or injury, even though a woman was washing in the kitchen of the house.

-The railway was then amalgamated into the London and North Western Railway in 1922, and twelve months later became part of the London, Midland and Scottish Railway (LMS).
+The railway was then amalgamated into the London & North Western Railway in 1922, and twelve months later became part of the London, Midland & Scottish Railway (LMS).
 The LMS plaque was still in existence on the station subway buildings before their demolition in 2005 due to dilapidation.
-The railways were nationalised in 1948, becoming part of British Railways (later rebranded as British Rail).
-The railways were privatised in 1994 by the Conservative government.
+The railways were nationalised in 1948, becoming part of British Railways.
+The railways were privatised in the 1990s with Bamber Bridge station having been operated by First North Western, Northern Rail, Arriva Rail North and Northern Trains.

 The line from Farington to Blackburn is now part of the East Lancashire Line.

 The direct route to Preston was closed by British Rail in the 1970s, and most of the route is now a cycle route, forming part of the National Cycle Network.